News Center > The Heat is On! Stay One Step Ahead by Implementing Simple Solutions

 Energy-efficient measures and billing options can help customers manage monthly costs

-“Triple-digit temperatures are affecting most Mississippians, and while the first reaction is to crank down the A/C, remember that heating and cooling costs make up more than half of your monthly energy bill,” said Robbin Jeter, Entergy Mississippi vice president of customer service.
+“Temperatures in Louisiana have soared over the past few weeks.
+While the first reaction is to crank down the A/C, remember that heating and cooling costs make up more than half of your monthly energy bill,” said Dennis Dawsey, vice president of customer service.
 “By taking energy-efficient measures now, your air conditioner will run less and that, in turn, will help keep your bill down as the summer heat continues.”

 Top ways to save energy and keep your costs lower without sacrificing comfort are:

 - Get your A/C inspected.
 Inspectors can make sure your system is leak-free and operating as efficiently as possible.
-Entergy Mississippi customers can sign up for the Entergy Solutions residential tune-up program and get incentives of up to $100 on an air-conditioning tuneup.
-Also, don’t forget about air filters--some units require monthly cleaning or replacing.
+Don’t forget about air filters; some units require monthly cleaning or replacing.

 - Set your thermostat at 78 degrees or the highest comfortable temperature.
 Every degree lower than 78 can raise your bill as much as 3 percent.
 So if you crank down the A/C to a cooler 72 degrees, you’ve already increased your bill by 18 percent.